RykerVa/Capstone-4901---SeaTeam/README.md

 To view tracing:

--Download Docker
+- Download Docker
-  -Using recommended settings
+  - Using recommended settings
--Ensure packages are installed and mod file has the neccesary requirements -Start zipkin ex) 'docker run -d -p 9411:9411 openzipkin/zipkin' -In a web browser go to 'localhost:9411' using the example above
+- Ensure packages are installed and mod file has the neccesary requirements
+- Start zipkin ex) 'docker run -d -p 9411:9411 openzipkin/zipkin'
+- In a web browser go to 'localhost:9411' using the example above